aaren/thesis/chapters/05-turbulence-wave-subtraction.md

 additional feature of the waves that I hadn't accounted for.
 This happened for each of

-- the shallow water approximation
+- the shallow water approximation not holding
 - the horizontal variation of standing waves
 - the vertical profile varying strongly with frequency
 - the waves decaying with time